mWalrus/tui-utils/README.md

     - `init`: Initializes the terminal like you normally would.
     - `restore`: Restores the terminal like you normally would.
     - `restore_with_err`: Restores the terminal and prints a given error.

+## Tests
+To run the current collection of tests just run `cargo test`.